 What is a supply chain?

-A supply chain is the complete network of a company, including its suppliers and vendors, and the lifecycle of processes; from the raw materials, to product development, to delivering the final product to the customer.
+A supply chain is a complete network of a company, including its suppliers and vendors, and the lifecycle of processes, from the raw materials, to product development, to delivering the final product to the customer.

 An organization’s supply chain may include:

 - Integration: Ensuring that suppliers, distributors, and clients don’t work in silos: every part of the supply chain network must communicate and use similar processes to make the supply chain effective and efficient.

 - Operations: Monitoring the day-to-day activities of the supply chain is key to its success.
 Creating a clean and efficient operations strategy keeps the supply chain functioning well.